 Eversheds Sutherland US

-Eversheds Sutherland US on May 8 confirmed it had reduced pay for staff and attorneys making more than $50,000 by up to 10% and furloughed 40 staff members, while keeping them on the firm's health insurance.
+Eversheds Sutherland US on May 8 confirmed it had reduced pay for staff and attorneys making more than $50,000 per year by up to 10% and furloughed 40 staff members, while keeping them on the firm's health insurance.
 The firm also said equity partners will "bear the primary burden of any continued economic disruption," but it did not specify how much it expects partner profit distributions to decline.
 The firm also said its summer associate program will be fully remote with limited activities beginning in July.
 Associates who were slated to join in September will now join in January 2021.
+On Sept.
+9, the firm's U.S. branch confirmed it was restoring half of the compensation cuts it had instituted.

 Faegre Drinker told Law360 on April 15 that the roughly 1,300-attorney firm had deferred one-third of equity partner distributions for the second quarter.
 On April 20, the firm said it will defer the start of its summer associate program to no earlier than July 6.
 On May 13, the firm confirmed it was reducing attorneys' pay by 15% and salaries for professional staff will be reduced on a graduated scale of up to 15%.
 The firm said there will be no reductions for staff or consultants earning less than $50,000.
 In addition to making the salary reductions, Faegre Drinker has furloughed about 1.5% of its employees whose responsibilities are "primarily office-based."
 The firm will continue to provide benefits during the furlough period.
 The firm, launched in February after the merger of Faegre Baker Daniels LLP and Drinker Biddle & Reath LLP, also eliminated 1.5% of its staff workforce as part of that combination.
 All laid-off employees received severance pay.